 A recent national survey for teachers led by Dr. Hedy Teglasi of the University of Maryland College of Education through its Temperament and Narrative Lab revealed 8 comprehensive indicators of how teachers were affected by the pandemic.
 From the inclusive responses of 185 teachers, “Difficulties acclimating to new teaching demands” appeared to be very significant.

-Poverty should not be a hindrance to give children the quality education they deserve.
-Although all of us are affected by the global pandemic, as teachers, we should exercise our resiliency to offer our altruistic to underserved communities.
-With this, we come to realize how do we recognize underserved communities?
+Poverty should not be a hindrance to giving children the quality education they deserve.
+Although all of us are affected by the global pandemic, as teachers, we should exercise our resiliency to offer our altruism to underserved communities.
+With this, we come to realize how we recognize underserved communities.

 But, I am greatly reminded of the words of Bill Frist that “Every child should have the opportunity to receive a quality education.”
 This inspired me to become more committed as a teacher.

 Keeping in mind that I am a teacher whose expertise is needed to sustain education while sustaining my role as the family’s bread and butter whose support is sculpted for my family’s well-being, I am overburdened but not hopeless.
 I should get in the way, I presumed.

 Definitely, I realized I am human after all.
 I have needs and priorities.
 Moreover, holding on to what’s productive and proper has heightened my resilience, innovation, and determination both as a professional and as an individual.
 I just can’t discount that certain piece of me that reminds me of going forward no matter what life throws at me.

 Meeting the Biggest Challenge in the Education Sector